YouTube's highest-earners list of 2019 include 8 year old at top

 Kaji is one of ten other significant earners on the platform who brought in a total of $162 million from June 1, 2018, to June 1, 2019, Forbes estimated.

 And though Kaji was named the top earner, he was far from the youngest.
-Coming in at third on the list was 5-year-old Anastasia, who goes by “Nastya,” with 107 million subscribers across multiple channels, according to Forbes.
+Coming in at No. 3 on the list is 5-year-old Anastasia, who goes by “Nastya,” with 107 million subscribers across multiple channels, according to Forbes.
 Nastya, whose videos feature her playing with her dad, gained $18 million for the year.

 The earnings were estimated from pretax income collected from things such as advertisements, sponsored content, merchandise sales and tours.
 Fees for agents, managers and lawyers are not deducted.
 A YouTube star is defined as someone whose primary form of revenue from digital and media come from the social media platform, according to Forbes.